General One-loop Generating Function by IBP relations: Solving

 \section{Solving $\vec{\a}^{gen}$}

-In this section, we will use differential equations presented in previous section to solve the generating function $\vec{\a}^{gen}$.
+In this section, we will use differential equations presented in the previous section to solve the generating function $\vec{\a}^{gen}$.
 The same generating function has been studied in \cite{Feng:2022hyg}.
 However, differential equations in \cite{Feng:2022hyg} are established using the PV-reduction method, thus they are $(n+1)$ partial differential equations.
-Opposite to it, as we will show in this section, using the IBP method a single second order ordinary differential equation for generating function can be established, thus solving it is much simpler.
+On the contrary, as we will show in this section, using the IBP method a single second-order ordinary differential equation for generating function can be established, thus solving it is much simpler.